 If that piqued your interest, here’s how it works.

 Head over to HomeLight’s Simple Sale platform and enter a few details about your property.
-Then, our platform will connect you with the best cash offer in your area from our pre-approved network of iBuyers (buyers who will buy your home instantly).
+Then, our platform will connect you with a cash offer in your area from our network of cash buyers.
 You’ll then be able to compare the top cash offer against the estimated value of your home if it were on the open market.

 3. Work with a real estate agent